Manohara-Ai/Star_Cluster_Analysis_NGC1300/README.md

 - [PHANGS-HST](https://archive.stsci.edu/hlsp/phangs/phangs-hst)
 - [Alma Space archive](https://www.canfar.net/storage/vault/list/phangs/RELEASES/PHANGS-ALMA/by_galaxy)

-The thoeritical tracks used in the project has been uploaded in the data.zip file
+The thoeretical tracks used in the project has been uploaded in the data.zip file

 ## Results